 Comparative Negligence Laws That May Apply

-When deciding whether to pursue a car accident lawsuit in South Carolina, it is important to understand the state’s specific laws involving fault and negligence.
-In order to recover damages in a car accident case, the injured driver must prove that the other driver was responsible for the accident.
+When deciding whether to pursue a car accident lawsuit, it is important to understand the state’s specific laws involving fault and negligence.
+In order to recover damages in a car collision case, the injured driver must prove that the other driver was responsible for the accident.

 However, if the injured party believes they may have been partially at fault, they still may be able to recover compensation.
 The injured driver simply must be able to show they are 50 percent or less at fault for the accident.
 If they are able to do this, they may be able to recover compensation that is reduced proportionally to their share of fault.

 This is because of the modified comparative negligence rules.
-Working with a South Carolina car accident lawyer could help injured drivers understand the nuances of the state’s statutes to give them the best chance of a successful claim.
+Working with a lawyer in South Carolina could help injured drivers understand the nuances of the state’s statutes regarding car collisions to give them the best chance of a successful claim.

 Economic and Non-Economic Car Accident Damages